 When exactly do I need to apply?

 We highly recommend that you start your application as soon as possible to make sure you have a well thought out idea, executive summary and team.
-Keep in mind that after you “submit” your application on Gust, you can login and edit it at any time before the final deadline.
+Keep in mind that after you “submit” your application on F6S, you can login and edit it at any time before the final deadline.
 The version of your application saved at that time will be the version that is judged.

 What do I need to apply?